A 13-Day Summer Hokkaido Itinerary Beyond the Snow

 Asahikawa

 Biei Shikisai-no-Oka and Alpaca Farm – Asahikawa Ramen Village – Free and Easy in Asahikawa Only go to the Ramen Village if you have time because I personally think there is nothing really special there.
 Recommend Toriton Kaiten Sushi for dinner.
-Toriton is a chain restaurant which never compromise on quality, try their sashimi and you’ll know!
+Toriton is a chain restaurant which never compromises on quality, try their sashimi and you’ll know!

 Day 11